gNucleus/text-to-cad-mcp/README.md

 1. **gNucleus Account**: sign-up on https://gnucleus.ai/
 2. **API KEY**: Create a personal access token in gNucleus:
-   - Go to User Settings (click your user icon in the top right)
+   - Go to User Profile (click your user icon in the top right)
-   - Select "Developer" tab
-   - Click "Manage" under "API Key"
+   - Go to "Account"
-   - Generate a new API KEY, and save it immediately
+   - Click "Generate New API Key" to generate a new API KEY
-   - Each account start with 300 free API credit
+   - Each account start with 200 free API credit

 ## Running the Server